TremorPulse/morse-rp2040/README.md

 ## Hardware Setup

 ### General Notes:
-1. The breadboard has all connections already made.
-   Refer to the `#define` pre-processed sections in the code, the breadboard schematic, and Section 3 of the report for GPIO pin listings.
+1. Refer to the `#define` pre-processed sections in the code, the breadboard schematic, and Section 3 of the report for GPIO pin listings.
 2. Seven-segment display connections can be ignored.

 ---